vectorgrp/XCPlite/examples/freertos_demo/README.md

 - Create a high priority FreeRTOS task (fastTask) with precise cyclic execution timing
 - Create a lower priority FreeRTOS task (slowTask) for background work
 - Pin the tasks to the same core to watch scheduling in action
-- Trigger XCP events tracepoints in both tasks and acquiring global and local measurement variables
+- Trigger XCP event tracepoints in both tasks and acquire global and local measurement variables
-- Provide high resolution XCP measurement event timestamps
+- Provide high-resolution XCP measurement event timestamps
 - Display cycle time jitter of the tasks in CANape
 - Count task deadline overruns when calibrated periods are too aggressive
 - Create thread-safe calibration parameters accessible in both tasks